What Is Sales Enablement? A Guide for 2025

 At its core, sales enablement is the ongoing process of maximizing revenue per rep, by ensuring sellers convey the right concept using the right content throughout each stage of the buying process.

-The essentials include content, skills training, knowledge, coaching, and tools to effectively sell your product or service.
+The essentials of sales enablement include content, skills training, knowledge, coaching, and tools to help sellers engage effectively at every stage of the buying process.
 These tactics must be integrated, driven by a unified strategy, and enabled by sales enablement technology.

 Today’s competitive economy—and the new requirements of virtual selling—have increased demand for sales enablement.
 There is a greater need for sales teams to be flexible and responsive and to align more closely with their marketing teams.
 Functions that were siloed—training, learning, and coaching—are merging with content creation and management.
 Now that most B2B sales are virtual, a holistic approach to sales enablement is more critical than ever for keeping teams on track.